-Refer to illustrations 19.6 and 19.8
+Refer to illustration 17.6

-6 To replace the belt, rotate the tensioner to relieve the tension on the belt (see illustration).
+6 Disconnect the cable from the negative terminal of the battery (see Chapter 5, Section 1).
+Rotate the tensioner to relieve the tension on the belt (see illustration).
 Some models have a square hole in the tensioner arm that will accept a breaker bar or ratchet.
 On other models, place a wrench on the tensioner pulley bolt.

-- 7 Remove the belt from the auxiliary components and carefully release the tensioner. - 8 Route the new belt over the various pulleys, again rotating the tensioner to allow the belt to be installed, then release the belt tensioner.
-Make sure the belt fits properly into the pulley grooves it must be completely engaged.
-Note: Most models have a drivebelt routing decal on the upper radiator panel to help during drivebelt installation (see illustration).
+7 Remove the belt from the auxiliary components and carefully release the tensioner.

+8 Route the new belt over the various pulleys, again rotating the tensioner to allow the belt to be installed, then release the belt tensioner.
+Make sure the belt fits properly into the pulley grooves - it must be completely engaged.
+Note: Most models have a drivebelt routing decal on the upper radiator panel to help during drivebelt installation.